THE FINEST 18TH-CENTURY PLAN OF ROME

 Giovanni Battista Nolli’s Nuova Pianta di Roma (1748) represents a landmark achievement in the history of cartography and urban design—arguably the most important and refined plan of Rome ever produced in the 18th century.

 As noted by Jessica Maier (The Eternal City, p.
-138), “Nolli’s map set a new benchmark for the scientific mapping of Rome and of all
+138), “Nolli’s map set a new benchmark for the scientific mapping of Rome and of all cities,” even as it catered to an elite audience of discerning collectors.

 It was produced and published in response to the commission of Pope Benedict XIV to survey Rome in order to help create demarcations for the 14 traditional rioni or districts.